 - Accompanied by fever

-UV radiation is a wavelength of sunlight in a range too short for the human eye to see.
+ultraviolet (UV) radiation is a wavelength of sunlight in a range too short for the human eye to see.
 UV light that reaches the earth is divided into two wavelength bands — ultraviolet A (UVA) and ultraviolet B (UVB).

-- An episode is most likely to occur after the first one or two exposures to sunlight after a long period of no exposure.
-This usually means that an episode occurs during the spring or early summer or during a winter vacation in a sunnier location.
+- An episode is most likely to occur after the first one or two times of sun exposure after a long period of no exposure, such as in spring or early summer.

-- Episodes are less likely to occur as the summer progresses.
+- Episodes are less likely to happen as the summer progresses.